DanWehr/recompyle/README.md

 ## Beyond Profiling

-While this project started with a goal of creating the shallow call profiler, it quickly expanded to a larger goal.
+While this project started with a goal of creating the flat profiler, it quickly expanded to a larger goal.
 There are many packages that use ASTs to modify code, but typically this rewrite and recompile process is not very accessible and it can be difficult to understand how the process works.
 You're stuck with reading source code and building something yourself from scratch.

 Recompyle attempts to make AST manipulation more accessible by providing a number of classes and functions that can either be reused directly in other projects, or at least serve as a clearer reference for your own custom code.
-The shallow profiler itself is now implemented using a more generic call wrapper that can easily be used to execute any code before/after calls.
+The flat profiler itself is now implemented using a more generic call wrapper that can easily be used to execute any code before/after calls.

 So far this package only provides tools for rewriting functions and wrapping calls within them, but it is intended for this to expand to include more transformers, and different targets beyond functions such as rewriting classes or modules as well.
 Suggestions are welcome!